Travel and Mobility · Operations & Throughput

 How do you automate document processing in airlines with AI?+

-What does it cost to automate document processing for a airlines company?+
+What does it cost to automate document processing for airlines teams?+

 Three phases, billed separately.
 Discovery sprint: $6k (2-week sprint).
 Build engagement: $20k–$28k (6-10 weeks).
 Run retainer: $2.5k–$4k / mo (optional, hourly bank also available). ~$32k–$58k typical year 1 (60% take the run option for ~6 months).
 Workflow redesign, system integration, governance, and weekly operating cadence during Run.